Sandeep-FSMK/Disaster_Response/README.md

 # Disaster Response Pipeline Project

+This is to analyze and classify disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+Using a data set containing real messages that were sent during disaster events I have created a  creating a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.

+This project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.
+This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.